Lady Byron: Later life

 During her first month away from him, Annabella wrote to Byron affectionately, addressing him as "dearest Duck".
 Meanwhile, she and her parents sought legal counsel.
 Their lawyer recommended a legal separation and sent Byron a letter proposing the separation.
 Augusta Leigh, who had remained with Byron at Piccadilly Terrace since his wife's departure, intercepted the letter, as she feared he would commit suicide if he knew of it.
 She returned the letter to Kirkby Mallory and communicated her opinion that greater consideration should be taken in the matter of the Byrons' marriage.
 A week later, however, a messenger sent Lord Byron the proposal again.

 This time it reached him, but he refused to believe that she no longer wanted to be married to him.
 He asked Mrs Leigh to write to her; in addition, he refused to dissolve their marriage.
 A short while later, when Lady Byron made clear her suspicions that his relationship with his half-sister Augusta Leigh was incestuous, that he had had homosexual relationships, and had sodomised her – Lady Byron – acts which were illegal, he changed his mind.
 He agreed to grant her request if she proved that the request for legal separation was truly hers and not that of her parents.
 In response, she personally communicated her feelings to Augusta.
 Byron kept his word, and their separation was made legal in March 1816, in a private settlement.

 Following the settlement, Augusta wrote to Annabella; the latter's solicitor replied to the private note.
 Byron was enraged by such cold treatment of his half-sister.
 Soon after the dissolution of his marriage, he left England and lived the remainder of his days abroad.
 Though she wished to separate from her husband, Annabella was obsessed by him until her death.
 She was motivated to save his soul and secure him a place in Heaven.
 In the years following their separation, she came to believe that the time she had spent with him guaranteed he would experience God's embrace upon his death.
 She kept his letters, copies of her own to him, and letters about him.
 She carefully documented their relationship, supposedly in preparation for any challenge Lord Byron might make for custody of their daughter.

 Byron never sought custody of Ada, though he sent for both of them shortly before his death in Greece on 19 April 1824.
-Lady Byron's obsession with him did not end with his death.
-Ultimately her relationship with him defined her life.